 Cooper University Hospital serves as southern New Jersey’s major tertiary care referral hospital for specialized services.
-Departments include MD Anderson Cancer Center at Cooper, Surgical Services Institute, Adult Health Institute, Cooper Heart Institute, Cooper Bone and Joint Institute, Cooper Neurological Institute, Women’s and Children’s Health Institute (home to the Children’s Regional Hospital at Cooper, South Jersey’s only state-designated hospital for children, and The Ripa Center for Women’s Health and Wellness at Cooper, which provides primary and multispecialty care), Urban Health Institute, Center for Population Health, Center for Critical Care Services, Center for Urgent and Emergent Services, and the Center for Trauma Services, which includes our Level I Trauma Center, Level II Pediatric Trauma Center, and active community trauma prevention education.
+Departments include MD Anderson Cancer Center at Cooper, Surgical Services Institute, Adult Health Institute, Cooper Heart Institute, Cooper Bone and Joint Institute, Cooper Neurological Institute, Women’s and Children’s Health Institute (home to the Children’s Regional Hospital at Cooper, New Jersey’s only state-designated hospital for children, and The Ripa Center for Women’s Health and Wellness at Cooper, which provides primary and multispecialty care), Urban Health Institute, Center for Population Health, Center for Critical Care Services, Center for Urgent and Emergent Services, and the Center for Trauma Services, which includes our Level I Trauma Center, Level II Pediatric Trauma Center, and active community trauma prevention education.

-Cooper University Health Care is the leading academic health care system in South Jersey, with more than 630 physicians practicing in more than 70 specialties.
+Cooper University Health Care is the leading academic health care system in New Jersey, with more than 630 physicians practicing in more than 70 specialties.
 Care is available at more than 100 convenient outpatient offices and four Urgent Care Centers across the region.
 To learn more, visit CooperHealth.org.

 MD Anderson Cancer Center at Cooper